 - Jeans or slacks

+- Athletics pants or shorts

 - Capris

 - Shorts At least fingertip length.

 - Skirts Maximum of 3 inches above the knee.

 - Shirts that completely cover the torso and shoulders.
 Midriff must be covered when arms are raised.
 Shirts may not be longer than shorts.

 - Athletic shoes may be worn.
 Sandals, flip-flops, Crocs, etc. are not permitted.
 Shoes must cover the entire foot (heels and toes).